New Patients 757-216-9914

 4. Setting the Seal: We use a special blue light to harden the material, turning it into a durable, plastic-like coating.
 That’s it!

 You can eat right after your appointment.
-We suggest avoiding very hot foods and extremely sticky or hard candies for the first day to let the sealant set perfectly.
+We suggest avoiding very hot foods and extremely sticky or hard candies on the first day to allow the sealant to set properly.

 Why Are Sealants Such a Good Idea?